-That’s also why food companies pack it into foods, sugar is not particularly satiating and encourages us to eat more food overall as a result
+That’s also why food companies pack it into foods, sugars are not particularly satiating.
+This encourages us to eat more food overall.(

 Starches are the storage format of carbohydrates in plants and generally the types of carbohydrates we get from all the whole plant-based foods we should be consuming.

-Thus why ‘complex’ carbohydrates get all the love and rightly so for the majority of the time, and for most people, these are the forms of carbohydrates your body should be mostly consuming.
+This is why ‘complex’ carbohydrates get all the love.
+And rightly so, these are the forms of carbohydrates your body should be mostly consuming.

 All you really need to know is that they fall somewhere in the middle and that there are a few different types of carbohydrates, you can’t just lump them all together.

-And let’s be honest you didn’t really sign up for a chemistry lesson when you started reading this did you?
+And let’s be honest though.
+You weren’t looking for a chemistry course when you clicked on this article, were you?

 If you’re interested in learning more about the chemical properties of these carbohydrates click through to some of the links.